huahaiy/dlmdb/README.md

 ```

-Prefix compression therefore shrinks on-disk footprint by ~35 % for regular
+For this highly redundant data set, prefix compression therefore shrinks on-disk
-database, and ~75 % for DUPSORT database, while keeping read/write throughput on
+footprint by ~35 % for regular database, and ~75 % for DUPSORT database, while
-par with the uncompressed baseline.
+keeping read/write throughput on par with the uncompressed baseline.